lilyhe123/lilyhe123.github.io/content/posts/create-a-new-theme.md

 hideBackToTop: false
 ---

-> This article was originally written by someone else on [Hugo](https://gohugo.io/).
-I'm resharing it here because I found it was incredibly useful and wanted to keep a reference.
+> This article was originally published on [Hugo](https://gohugo.io/).
+I'm resharing it here for future reference, in case I want to create my own Huge theme.

 ## Introduction